kronwiz/twineworks/sugarcube_macros/linkdropdown/README.md

 Of course you can change colors and spacings with the CSS stylesheet.

-You can download the `demo.html` file and open it in a browser to see a working example.
+You can see a [live demo here](https://kronwiz.github.io/twineworks/site/sugarcube_macros/linkdropdown_demo.html).

 ## Documentation